gardener-attic/component-spec/doc/oci.rst

       ├──  ...
       └── blobn

-Like the component descriptor the additional file ``artefact-descriptor.yaml`` described the artefact name and version.
-The other files are just taken from the OCI artefact api.
 The blob names should be the correct OCI digests used in the ``oci-manifest.json``.

-The artefact descriptor must be the first entry in the tar archive to support streaming, followed by the oci manifest.
+The artefact descriptor must be the first entry in the tar archive followed by the oci manifest to support streaming.

 OCI related Access Types
 ------------------------